OGER: A Robust Offline-Guided Exploration Reward for Hybrid Reinforcement Learning: Analysis

 These results demonstrate that our entropy-aware reward refinement not only enhances the precision of individual reasoning trajectories but also significantly expands the aggregate coverage of solvable problems.
 By maintaining a high-entropy exploratory regime, OGER ensures that the model navigates a more diverse and robust solution manifold.
 This broader coverage indicates that our method successfully facilitates the discovery of alternative reasoning paths without compromising the model's fundamental generalization capacity.

 Furthermore, we conducted extensive experiments across a range of decoding temperatures to evaluate the model's inference-time robustness.
-As illustrated by the results, our proposed OGER consistently outperforms both Luffy and GRPO across the entire temperature spectrum, which further substantiates the effectiveness of our approach in enhancing the model's intrinsic reasoning capabilities.
-The details could be found in Appendix~\ref{apd:test_time}.
+The details can be found in~\Cref{apd:test_time}.
+OGER consistently outperforms Luffy and GRPO across the entire temperature spectrum, which substantiates the effectiveness of our approach in enhancing the model's intrinsic reasoning capabilities.